libretro/RetroArch/CONTRIBUTING.md

 We'd like your full name and email, and which features you have been part of.

 # IRC
-Active development happens on Discord. (https://discordapp.com/invite/27Xxm2h) We value discussing things in "real-time".
+Active development happens on [https://discordapp.com/invite/27Xxm2h Discord].
+We value discussing things in "real-time".

 # Commit Access